rjarouche/financial/README.md

-# financial
+# Financial
-A simple class to calculate de pmt excel function.
-More functions will be implemented in the future
+A simple class to calculate the pmt,fv and PMT excel function.<br>
+More details to use in teste.php file.<br>
+You can install via composer composer require jarouche/financial